Guabancex: Mythology

-According to Taíno mythology, the zemi of Guabancex was entrusted to the ruler of a mystical land, Aumatex.
+Guabancex is a zemi of storms aided by Coatriquie, and Guataubá, who control wind and rainfall.
+She was entrusted to the ruler of a mystical land, Aumatex.
 This granted her the title of "Cacique of the Wind", but it also imposed the responsibility of repeatedly appeasing the goddess throughout her long reign.
 Furthermore, due to the importance of the wind for travel between island and the need of good weather imperative for a successful crop, other caciques would offer her part of their food during the cohoba ceremony.
 However, given Guabancex's volatile temper, these efforts often failed.
 When they did, she would leave her domain enraged and with the intent of bringing destruction to all in her path, unleashing the juracánes.

 She began by interrupting the balance established by Boinayel and Marohu, the deities of rain and drought.
 By rotating her arms in a spiral, Guabancex would pick the water of the ocean and land, placing it under the command of Coatrisquie, who violently forced it back over the Taíno settlements destroying their bohios and crops.
 She would threaten the other deities in an attempt to have them join the chaos.
 She was always preceded by Guataubá, who heralded her eventual arrival with clouds, lightning and thunder.

 The easternmost of the Greater Antilles, Puerto Rico is often in the path of the North Atlantic tropical storms and hurricanes which tend to come ashore on the east coast.
 The Taíno believed that upon reaching the rainforest peak of El Yunque, the goddess and her cohorts would clash with their supreme deity, Yúcahu, who was believed to live there.
+It is also said that she is a manifestation of Atabey’s anger.

 Guabancex has an unspecified connection to Caorao, a deity that was also associated with storms and that was said to bring them forth by playing the cobo, a musical instrument made from a marine sea shell.